 What is the Universal Century Timeline?

-Universal Century Background
+Why Universal Century Matters

 Is Universal Century Worth Watching?